Roles, Rights & Responsibilities

 - Understand the laws and university’s guidelines regarding students with disabilities

-- Refer students to Disability Services when necessary
+- Refer students to Disability Resources when necessary

-- Provide requested accommodations and academic adjustments to students who have documented disabilities in a timely manner
+- Provide requested accommodations and academic adjustments to students who have documented disabilities (and provide their accommodations letter to instructor) in a timely manner

 - Maintain appropriate confidentiality of records concerning students with disabilities except when disclosure is required by law or authorized by the student